Akini Jing

 In 2019, she began her career as Akini Jing, a cyborg with a unique and impersonal perspective.
-In 2020, she participated in Sisters Who Make Waves, started up her own music label Akini Music, and released her cyborg concept album, Plastic Heaven.
-In 2022, she released a concept album Endless Farewell.
+In 2020, she participated in Sisters Who Make Waves, started up her music label, Akini Music, and released her cyborg concept album, Plastic Heaven.
+In 2022, she released a concept album, Endless Farewell.

-In March 2023, she officially announced her association with 88rising, followed by the release of single Pump Up.
+In March 2023, she officially announced her association with 88rising, followed by the release of the single Pump Up.